Kristina01111000/WordPressTheme/README.md

 	 	- 5 question quiz for it
 	- change header pages titles to dark green
 	- change header right pages to link to courses
+	- add section to front page about the course

 To do: